 40 Assets for Youth

-Their research has shown that the more assets that kids have, the less likely they are to engage in risky behavior and the more likely they are to thrive.
-The 40 assets grouped into two categories of four each, that represent broad domains of influence in young people’s lives: support, empowerment, boundaries and expectations, and constructive use of time are all external assets.
+Their research has shown that the more assets that kids have, the less likely they are to engage in risky behavior and the more likely to thrive.
+The 40 assets are grouped into two categories of four, representing broad domains of influence in young people’s lives: support, empowerment, boundaries and expectations, and constructive use of time are all external assets.
 These are the relationships and opportunities that adults provide.

 Internal Assets represent a commitment to learning, positive values, social competencies, and positive identity.
 These are competencies and values that youth develop internally that help them become self-regulating adults.

-Please continue to read the next two blogs where I will continue a discussion of this important research.
+Please continue to read the following two blogs, where I will continue discussing this critical research.

 Yours for a Better Life,